So, a new laptop…

 What sort of phone do I need?

-Its makers say it’ll work with any device running Android 5.0 that has at least a dual-core processor, 1.5GB of RAM, 25MB of free storage space and USB-OTG capabilities.
+Its makers say it’ll work with any device running Android 5.0 with at least a dual-core processor, 1.5GB of RAM, 25MB of free storage space and USB-OTG capabilities.
 That includes the vast majority of phones launched in the past couple of years.
 It’ll also work with Windows tablets and laptops, PC sticks and Macs – albeit only as a secondary display, not a fully compatible device.

 So how do I get one?